VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

     - predict the associated rating,
     - generate a star review,
     - or give a short sentence describing the following product review.
-The result is a prompt that now contains both an instruction and the example from the data set.
+The result is a prompt that now contains both an instruction and the example from the dataset.

-Once you have your instruction data set ready, as with standard supervised learning, you divide the data set into training validation and test splits.
+Once you have your instruction dataset ready, as with standard supervised learning, you divide the dataset into training validation and test splits.

 ![validation_finetuning](img/validation_finetuning.png)

 During fine tuning,
-- you select prompts from your training data set and pass them to the LLM, which then generates completions.
+- you select prompts from your training dataset and pass them to the LLM, which then generates completions.
 - Next, you compare the LLM completion with the response specified in the training data.

 ![example_labeled_dataset_to_llm](img/example_labeled_dataset_to_llm.png)